Mr-Bowtie/calculator-1/README.md

 ## Improvements
 * Prevent display overflow
-* Implement decimals
-    * Allow only one in each number
 * Add backspace button to correct errors
 * Add keyboard support
 * Pretty it up